nsmsn/personal-site-v2/src/about/index.md

 This is my personal website and blog.
 At some point I decided that a respectable web designer needs their own place to experiment and try things out.
 I tinker with this site’s writing, design, and code as I feel motivated, mainly during evenings and weekends.

 You can track this site’s progress and iterations at [this GitHub repo](https://github.com/nsmsn/nicksimsondotcom).
 This site is built and deployed with [Eleventy](https://11ty.dev/) and [Netlify](https://netlify.com).
+My blog posts are available in both [RSS](https://www.nicksimson.com/feed/feed.xml) and [JSON](https://www.nicksimson.com/feed/feed.json).
 I prioritize performance and accessibility.
 You can read [a note on the type](/type) to learn about the fonts in use.

 </div>